 The Department of Science and Technology- Science Education Institute (DOST-SEI) announces the list of qualifiers for the 2023 DOST-SEI Science and Technology Undergraduate Scholarship.
 According to DOST-SEI, 79, 585 incoming first-year college students took the qualifying undergraduate scholarship examination in 243 test centers nationwide on 18-19 March 2023.

 The country’s premier science scholarship program is open to all qualified graduating students under the STEM strand.
-However, those non–STEM students can also apply provided that they belong to the upper top five percent of the graduating class and are willing to pursue a college degree in Basic and Applied Sciences, Engineering, Science, or Mathematics.
+However, those non–STEM students can also apply provided they belong to the upper top five percent of the graduating class and are willing to pursue a college degree in Basic and Applied Sciences, Engineering, Science, or Mathematics.

-DOST Scholars are entitled to tuition and other school fees subsidies, monthly stipend, book, uniform, and graduating clothing allowances, one economy-class round trip fare per year for those studying outside of their home province, and group health/accident insurance.
+DOST Scholars are entitled to tuition and other school fees subsidies, monthly stipend, book, uniforms, and graduating clothing allowances, one economy-class round trip fare per year for those studying outside of their home province, and group health/accident insurance.
 However, these scholars are required to work in the Philippines preferably along with their fields of specialization after graduation.
-They are prohibited from working outside the country for a period equivalent to the number of years they enjoyed the scholarship as a return service.
+They are prohibited from working outside the country for a period equivalent to the years they enjoyed the scholarship as a return service.